M&A, ESOP and Valuation Resources

 With our team’s background in fair value accounting, we assist clients with valuation matters impacting their financial statements and help them navigate the nuanced financial and strategic issues.
 And because our firm understands fair value issues, local and national accounting firms regularly refer financial reporting valuation assignments to PCE Valuations.

 If you’re thinking about using rTSR awards in your company or would like to know your existing awards have been valued correctly, contact us today.
+Engagement of valuation specialists with demonstrated experience in equity compensation valuation strengthens the defensibility and auditability of rTSR award valuations.

 Paul Vogt